Kuwertzel/AppleMusic2Spotify/README.md

 0. The script should now create a file called `tekore.cfg` in the working directory.
 This file will from now on be used for automatic authentication.
 0. The script should now the HTML of the Apple Music playlists,

+If you want to keep changes in the `config.py` when updating using `git pull`, rename the file to `config_dev.py`.
+This file is added to `.gitignore` so that changes to it will not be overridden/synced.
+If `config_dev.py` is present, `config.py` will be ignored by the script.

 ## Note
 I tested the script on Windows 11, however I don't think I used any platform-specific code.
 So Linux and Mac likely work fine, too!